IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-column.md

 <div class="divider--half"></div>

 ## $PlatformShort$ Advanced Column Chart

-If you need a column chart with more features such as multiple axes or composite other series, you can use DataChart component.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/data-chart-column-chart-styling' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Line Chart With Legend"></iframe>